Satyajithchary/MedInfoLab_Capsule_Vision_2024_Challenge/README.md

 ## 🌟 Overview

 Welcome to our project on **Endoscopic Image Classification Using BiomedCLIP-PubMedBERT**!
-This repository contains our code and insights from the Capsule Vision 2024 Challenge, where we developed a multimodal approach to accurately classify abnormalities in Video Capsule Endoscopy (VCE) images to aid gastrointestinal diagnostics.
+This repository contains our code and insights from the Capsule Vision 2024 Challenge, where we developed a multimodal approach to accurately classify abnormalities in Video Capsule Endoscopy (VCE) images to aid gastrointestinal diagnostics with a **Training Accuracy of 97.75%** and **Validation Accuracy is 94.06%**

 The project's primary objective is to streamline the diagnostic process by automating abnormality detection in VCE images, potentially reducing clinician workload and enhancing diagnostic precision.